damisparks/deep_learning/README.md

-# deep_learning
+# Deep learning.
-Projects and exercises for the latest Deep Learning
+Projects and exercises for the latest Deep Learning program from [Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101).